100 Fun Things to Do in Chicago

 Entrance to Bloomingdale's| ©Ryan

-At Bloomingdale's in Chicago you can find different departments such as jewelry and home goods.
-In addition, each department store offers unique products that are only available on site or are sold there for the first time.
-Likewise, at Bloomingdale's there are different beauty and personal care services.
+At Bloomingdale's in Chicago, you'll find different departments such as jewelry and home goods.
+In addition, each department store offers unique products that are only available on site or are being sold there for the first time.
+Bloomingdale's also offers various beauty and personal care services.

-On the other hand, while spending time there looking at their products you can stop for a bit and grab a bite to eat or drink at Forty Carrots.
-Here you can eat delicious yogurt ice cream, smoothies and other snacks such as salads or sandwiches.
-In addition, inside Bloomingdale's there are plenty of clothing stores, such as Lafayette 148, David Yurman, Chloé and Canali 1934.
+On the other hand, while spending time there looking at their products, you can stop for a bite to eat or a drink at Forty Carrots.
+Here you can enjoy delicious frozen yogurt, smoothies, and other snacks such as salads and sandwiches.
+In addition, there are several clothing stores inside Bloomingdale's, including Lafayette 148, David Yurman, Chloé, and Canali 1934.

 81. Learn at the Richard H. Driehaus Museum

-The Richard H. Driehaus Museum features several historical attractions such as the Great Chicago Fire of 1871 or the incredible Tiffany stained glass windows, also known as The Tiffany Trail.
-Another interesting experience can be found in the Nickerson Mansion.
+The Richard H. Driehaus Museum has several historical attractions, such as the Great Chicago Fire of 1871 and the incredible Tiffany stained glass windows, also known as The Tiffany Trail.
+Another interesting experience can be found at the Nickerson Mansion.

-Also, you should know that the museum offers an app for iOS and Android, which allows for self-guided tours on all 3 floors.
-It is recommended to go to the museum in person for a more immersive experience at the site.
-Your mobile device must have internet data, as you won't have free WiFi network there.
+You should also know that the museum offers an app for iOS and Android, which allows you to take self-guided tours of the three floors.
+We recommend visiting the museum in person for a more immersive experience.
+Your mobile device must have internet data, as there is no free WiFi network available.

-Other things I should warn you about are to download the app before going to the museum and bring a headset or headphones with you.
+Other things to keep in mind are to download the app before going to the museum and to bring headphones or earphones with you.
 This is because the app offers excellent audio that will guide you through the museum.

-82. Appreciate jazz in all its splendor at The Green Mill
+82. Enjoy jazz in all its glory at The Green Mill

-Enjoy an authentic jazz experience at The Green Mill, a bar that offers the best local jazz bands and artists, but also foreign artists on various special occasions.
-The venue hosts performances every day, so if you're in Chicago, you're sure to be able to have a drink while listening to great music at the bar.
+Enjoy an authentic jazz experience at The Green Mill, a bar that features the best local jazz bands and artists, as well as foreign artists on special occasions.
+There are performances every day, so if you go to Chicago, you're sure to be able to have a drink while listening to good music at the bar.

-The Green Mill also offers comedy and poetry events for those who don't listen to jazz to enjoy.
-By the way, the sound of the place is wonderful, everyone can enjoy complex harmonies and syncopated drum rhythms with high clarity.
+The Green Mill also offers comedy and poetry events for those who don't listen to jazz.
+By the way, the sound at the venue is wonderful, and everyone can enjoy complex harmonies and syncopated drum rhythms with high clarity.

 83. Get a relaxing massage at a Chicago spa